CamBlackwell/vidaudio3/README.md

 # Webcam Application

-A simple C++ application for capturing and displaying webcam feed using OpenCV.
+This C++ application will take your webcam video or a downloaded video and generate music influenced by the video data :)

 ## Prerequisites